cometbft/cometbft/spec/p2p/p2p-top-level.md

 ##  Informal Problem statement

-The p2p layer, specified here, manages the connections of a Tendermint node with other Tendermint nodes.
+The p2p layer, specified here, manages the connections of a CometBFT node with other CometBFT nodes.
 It continuously provides a list of peers ensuring
 1. Connectivity.
 The overlay network induced by the correct nodes in the local neighborhoods (defined by the lists of peers) is sufficiently connected to the remainder of the network so that the reactors can implement communication on top of it that is sufficient for their needs
     > There is the design decision that the same overlay is used by all reactors.
 It seems that consensus has the strongest requirements regarding connectivity and this defines the required properties